friedel-lab/DEEP-DV-hubcreator/README.md

 2.4 Directory "scrapper"

-This directory contains the python files which scrap/extract the meta data.
+This directory contains the python files which scrap/extract the metadata.

     internalScrapper.py: This python file accesses the folder "GEOTabellen", the location of the internal excel files.
-It then extracts the meta data from those excel files and saves it in "result_files" as "internalSeries.txt" and "internalSamples.txt".
+It then extracts the metadata from those excel files and saves it in "result_files" as "internalSeries.txt" and "internalSamples.txt".
     -> python internalScrapper.py
     (For additional parameters execute python internalScrapper.py --help or see 3. down below)

-    geoScrapper.py: This python file downloads meta data from the "Genome expression omnibus" and extracts it from these files.
-The extracted meta data is then saved in
+    geoScrapper.py: This python file downloads metadata from the "Genome expression omnibus" and extracts it from these files.
+The extracted metadata is then saved in
     "result_files" as "geoSeries.txt" and "geoSamples.txt".
+It is possible that the extraction for some GSEs fails due to time out exceptions.
+These GSEs are
+    saved by the geoScrapper and a second attempt to extract these is performed when updating the GEO metadata.
     -> python geoScrapper.py
     (For additional parameters execute python geoScrapper.py --help or see 3. down below)

-    sraScrapper.py: This python file downloads meta data from the SRA by using the package pysradb and extracts it.
-The extracted meta data is then saved in
-    "result_files" as "sraSeries.txt" and "sraSamples.txt".
+    sraScrapper.py: This python file downloads metadata from the SRA by using the package pysradb and extracts it.
+The extracted metadata is then saved in "result_files" as "sraSeries.txt" and "sraSamples.txt".
+Please note that only metadata for SRA studies and runs is saved, where the corresponding SRP and BioProject ID is not present in the extracted GEO metadata.
+It is possible that the extraction for some SRPs fails due to time out exceptions.
+These SRPs a saved by the sraScrapper and a second attempt to extract these is performed when updating the SRA metadata.
     -> python sraScrapper.py
     (For additional parameters execute python sraScrapper.py --help or see 3. down below)